 Let’s take for example climate data; the ability to get a time series for temperature or humidity or precipitation for a location is applicable to a wide range of analyses.
 I’ve used climate data in all kinds of different epidemiological studies, and also in some physics analyses I’ve done recently.
 Climate data would also be a useful addition to studies of the dynamics in animal population, and/or in studies of temporal dynamics in vegetation or crops.

-Adding potential climate effects to disease or animal population dynamic models can be an interesting way to expand the model, and is done surprisingly rarely (and thus there is a lot of low-hanging fruit for potential research topics).
+Adding potential climate effects to disease or animal population dynamic models can be a way to expand the model in a way that includes more realistic dynamics, and is done surprisingly rarely (and thus there is a lot of low-hanging fruit for potential research topics).

 To get a time series of climate data by month for pretty much any location in the world, first search for an international airport near that location, and get its three letter code (for example, the three letter code for the Phoenix airport is PHX).
 For instance, say I wanted to examine the time series of temperature in Port au Prince in Haiti.
 I would use the Google search term